 Key stress-testing scenarios should include:

 The 2025 market dynamics highlighted the importance of liquidity planning in portfolio management.
-While AI companies benefited from robust exit markets, biotech companies faced severely constrained options.
+While AI companies benefited from relatively stronger exit marketsPitchBook data show that AI-related deals accounted for about 40% of global VC exit value in 2025 to datebiotech companies faced severely constrained options (PitchBook: 40% AI exit value).
 This divergence underscores the need for sector-specific exit planning and liquidity management.

 Effective liquidity planning requires: